urbaman/HomeLab/Kubernetes/Prometheus-Stack/readme.md

 ```

 In here, ```release: kube-prometheus-stack``` is the label to add to the Service Monitors you'll need to create for the services to be monitored.

+Update: the serviceMonitorSelector is not defined anymore, but the release label works.

 ### Example: Traefik (see more below for Traefik implementation)